 - It will be essential that the worker who plans to start working in Spain is not in an irregular situation in this territory.
 In addition, you cannot have the entry prohibited in the country.

 - The worker must lack criminal records.
+More information on how to get your police check here.

 - It is very important that the worker can be considered a skilled worker.
 This means complying with the conditions we have mentioned in the previous sections (having higher education and a minimum of 5 years experience in the sector).